 Users harmed by these drugs may be entitled to various forms of compensation, including, but not limited to:

 - Medical expenses

 - Mental anguish

 - Wrongful death

-An Experienced Dangerous Drug Attorney Is Your Best Option
+An Experienced NY Dangerous Drug Law Firm Is Your Best Option

 Contact the Law Offices of Michael S. Lamonsoff, PLLC